dustivndr/cpp-battle/README.md

 A "move" refers to each time you choose to attack or defend.

-- Every attack or defend action counts as one move.
+- Every attack or defence action counts as one move.
 - For example, if you encounter a medium boss and use the attack booster:
   - First move: attack (damage is doubled)
   - Second move: defend